sjbrown/1kfa/mod_guide_player.md

 usually represent literal wounds, but may also be used for the effects of disease, poison, or other effects inflicted by monsters or the environment.

-To get rid of a wound, the Seek Help move must be triggered.
-See the detailed move rules below.
+To cure a wound, see the rules for the Seek Help move.

-## Describe / Regale
+## Regale

 Finally, the **fourth step**: you interpret those results into the narrative.
 Did your character dive into the dirt?
 Did they take a punch